ServerHubOrg/serverhub-mvc/README.md

 ## Latest Updates

-`v1.3.0` updated route rules and engine. `v1.2.0` supports **runtime** and **error** log service.
+`v1.4.1` Updated the runtime log and fix some unclear annotations. `v1.3.0` updated route rules and engine. `v1.2.0` supports **runtime** and **error** log service.
 They are available through `global` object. `v1.1.0` supports auto-redirect HTTP traffic to HTTPS.
 Asynchronous plugins are supported since `v1.0.8`.
 TLS supported since `v1.0.6`, you can use your self-signed or verified certificate to hold an HTTPS connection for your websites.
 Module style of ServerHub controllers now supported (since `v1.0.4`).
 You can import your own libraries in your controllers now.
 Legacy ways of scripting controllers will also be supported.
 But a little workaround should be taken into consideration (deprecated usage).

 Detailed update information could be found on [CHANGELOG.md](CHANGELOG.md) (English only).